-- Test for drug use in the workplace, especially for people who are involved with public safety, such as bus drivers or child care workers.
-A toxicology test may also be a normal part of the application procedure for some jobs.
-This may be done on either a blood or urine sample.
+- Check for drug use in the workplace.
+Testing is common for people who work in public safety, such as bus drivers or child care workers.
+Some jobs require a tox screen as part of the hiring process.

-- Test athletes for the use of drugs that enhance their athletic ability.
-This is usually done on a urine or saliva sample.
+- Look for the use of drugs that enhance athletic ability.

 How To Prepare